boazbk/tcs/lec_03_computation.md

 ::: { .pause }
-This is our first example of a non trivial mathematical definition, so it is worth taking the time to read it slowly and carefully.
-As in all mathematical definitions, we are using a known mathematical object - a directed acyclic graph (DAG) - to define a new object - a Boolean circuit.
+This is a non-trivial mathematical definition, so it is worth taking the time to read it slowly and carefully.
+As in all mathematical definitions, we are using a known mathematical object --- a directed acyclic graph (DAG) --- to define a new object, a Boolean circuit.
 This might be a good time to review some of the basic properties of DAGs and in particular the fact that they can be _topologically sorted_, see [topsortsec](){.ref}.
 :::